Chemotherapy and Your Mouth , Head and Neck

 Painful gums and painful mouth

 When should you schedule your dental visit?

 Ideally, it is best to visit Dr. Levi prior to starting chemotherapy; however, it is never too late to visit a dental oncologist.
-If you have already began chemotherapy but have not recently been examined by a dentist, it is recommended that you schedule an appointment for a dental evaluation with Dr. Levi.
+If you have already began chemotherapy but have not recently been examined, it is recommended that you schedule an appointment for a evaluation.
 Additionally, it is important to visit your dental oncologist while undergoing chemotherapy and to maintain excellent oral hygiene.
 Maintaining excellent oral hygiene will help minimize your risk of developing some of the common oral side effects associated with chemotherapy.

 What will happen at the first dental visit with Dr. Levi?